Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 The TMS protocols we offer

 Most clinics offer one TMS protocol.
-We offer three, each with its own session length, indication scope, and clinical fit.
+We offer two, each with its own session length, indication scope, and clinical fit.
 Choosing the right protocol for you is part of the consultation.

 Original Protocol